WOWO Penny Pitch Created by wrecker on 10/18/2013 8:03:40 AM

 -=- 1 to 2 page summary of your organization

--=- no more than a 1 page summary of how you would use the donated Penny Pitch funds.
-This is usually a new program that you would like to start offering or a dormant or small program you would like to expand because of a community need
+-=- No more than a 1 page summary of how you would use the donated Penny Pitch funds.
+This could be a new program that you would like to start offering, a dormant or small program you would like to expand, or a program that has overwhelming need that you're unable to keep up with.
+Please explain how the funds will be used.

 SEND THIS INFORMATION TO: email@example.com